-The deadline for submitting oral contributions and posters is March 15, 2025.
-Authors will be notified of the Program Committee's decision as submissions are reviewed and no later than April 15 for the latest submissions.
+The deadline for submitting oral contributions and posters is postponed to April 15 (at the latest), or until the program is complete.
+Authors will be notified of the Program Committee's decision as submissions are reviewed and no later than April 30 for the latest submissions.
 As the total number of participants is limited, we encourage applicants not to wait until the deadline to submit their proposals.